-If you enjoy fabulous sunsets, the sound of the surf lulling you to sleep, a great choice of international restaurants, a laidback lifestyle and no stress, put San Juan del Sur on your list of places for retirement.
+If you enjoy fabulous sunsets, the sound of the surf lulling you to sleep, a great choice of international restaurants, a laidback lifestyle, and no stress, put San Juan del Sur on your list of places for retirement.

 Few beach locations are as charming, quirky or as fun as this town on Nicaragua’s Pacific coast.
-Some people say that they hear the Pied Piper as he invisibly walks the shores, luring people to stay forever; this based on the number of people who arrive and never leave or who visit once and are back permanently in a couple of months.
+Some people say that they hear the Pied Piper as he invisibly walks the shores, luring people to stay forever; based on the number of people who arrive and never leave or who visit once and are back permanently in a couple of months.

 So what draws people to retire in San Juan del Sur?